Christina Olson Studio Manager, Little Wing and Rookies Director

 Looking forward, he anticipates pushing 20XIII and his solo band, collaborating with other artists, and is especially excited about teaching his craft as an instructor at School of Rock Fort Collins.

-Jacob Maestas Guitar Teacher, Bass Guitar Teacher, Singing Teacher
+JJ Maestas Guitar Teacher, Bass Guitar Teacher, Singing Teacher

 Jacob Maestas has been playing rock, funk, ska, and punk in and around Colorado since he was 15 years old.
 In the short time since he’s built a solid musical resume that includes performing at major festivals like Taste of Colorado, and presenting TedX talks on how music education changes lives for the better.
 When it comes to teaching, Jacob tailors his approach to the uniqueness of each and every student, helping them to find their own unique musical voice.